alexey-petrusevich/Milestone_1/eau2/report/doc.md

 * ~~Connection between DataFrame and key-value store (represented by Map)~~
 * ~~Remove Value and instead make a map that works directly with Key and byte types~~
 * ~~Update doc to make more sense.
 Cleaner, well documented code.~~
-* Resolve circular dependencies for testing: separate declaration from implementation with separate compiling or move everything into one file (might not solve the problem)
+* ~~Resolve circular dependencies for testing: separate declaration from implementation with separate compiling or move everything into one file (might not solve the problem)~~
 * Still haven't implemented working funtionality of distributed KVStore while all other components are operational; add networking functionality with threads and locks
+* How to solve the issue with interdependencies?

 # Status
 Separating declaration and implementaiton was successfull - there are no syntax or dependency errors caught by VSCode IDE.
 The project now has an organized structure with all headers located at include/eau2/ directory with subdirectories for each part of the assignment.
 Similarly, source code accompanying all the headers is cloated at src/ directory with the same structure as in include/eau2/.
 Likewise, test/ directory has been created to follow the same strucutre.
 Due to this complexity, we have decided to use CMake to resolve any interdependencies.
+All CMake related files were moved to build/ directory.
+The program can be lanched from eau2/ directory using 'make' command.
 Unfortunately, we still haven't resolved the problem completely.
 At this point it is very unlikely we will fully complete the project.
-Yet, we will continue working on the project and complete as much as we can.
+Yet, we will continue working and complete as much as we can.

 Here is the issue with CMake:
 <img src="cmake.png">